Mykolas Romeris University: Research

 Educational events targeted at different groups of society also take place at the university.
 For example, such events as Test the Profession, Become a Student for One Day or 10 MRU academies targeted at high school students could also be mentioned.
 Summer schools can serve as another vehicle of science communication.
 The most significant annual summer schools include Transparency School (held in partnership with Transparency International), International School on Human Rights (held in partnership with French, German, British, Polish, Italian universities, co-funded by the Europe for Citizens Programme of the European Union), Science and Art of Communication, etc. Saturday schools as for instance, Mediation School, attracting numerous members of the society has been organized at MRU.

 Internationalization

-International cooperation at MRU is oriented to strengthen internationalization in studies and research.
-In partnership with other institutions, joint study programmes are created.
-Students, academics and administrative personnel participate in exchange programmes, international conferences and other events.
-The University's international ties span all the regions of the globe.
-It has affiliations with more than 400 foreign academic and state institutions.
-From 2006, the University offers joint master's degree study programmes and encourages its students to attain double or triple diplomas.
-One of the goals of University's internationalization is student diversification, thus the number of international students is continually growing.
-This enables both Lithuanian and international students to share experiences and ideas as well as to work together on joint international projects, expanding their world views and cultural awareness.

 Currently MRU has over 700 of international students with majority of students coming from Ukraine, Turkey, France, Germany, Italy, Spain.

 Every semester number of International degree seeking students and exchange students (under Erasmus+ and bilateral agreements) is growing.